-- Make in-kind payments, such as travel passes, books, stationery and equipment. - Make monthly/termly payments by BACS transfer to the students' bank account.
+- Make in-kind payments, such as travel passes, books, stationery and equipment. - Make monthly payments on the 25th of each month by BACS transfer to the students' bank account.

 7.3 Conditions for the receipt of bursary payments

 Payments of the bursary are conditional on students meeting the following conditions in relation to their standards of attendance and behaviour: